Camera Module Market Size and Share

 Asia-Pacific commanded 42.37% of the camera module market share in 2025, powered by China’s clustering of sensor fabs, lens grinders, and assembly lines that condense design cycles.
 Sunny Optical, O-Film, and LuxVisions shipped more than 60% of global smartphone modules from plants within 500 kilometers of final assembly sites.
 India’s INR 73,000 crore Production-Linked Incentive scheme (USD 8.77 billion) is redirecting capacity to domestic players Dixon Technologies and Bhagwati Products, giving regional brands faster access to modules.
 Japan pivots toward automotive-grade sensors, while South Korea leverages vertical integration to bundle sensors and lenses for premium vehicle contracts.

 The Middle East, though small, is the fastest-growing region, with a 5.21% CAGR.
 NEOM and Dubai smart-city mandates for AI-ready surveillance hardware propel high-margin shipments.
-Tender volumes will rise further as Qatar outfits venues for the 2026 FIFA World Cup with 4K, 120-fps facial recognition cameras.
+As Gulf states enhance surveillance at stadiums, transport hubs, and major public venues, the adoption of 4K, 120-fps facial recognition cameras will drive a surge in tender volumes.
+This expansion is part of broader efforts to strengthen security infrastructure and ensure public safety in high-traffic and sensitive areas.

 Camera Module Market CAGR (%), Growth Rate by Region